Was the transition from Neanderthal to modern humans delayed by the presence of the Neanderthals? Did they ever procreate?

 During the Last Glacial Period, the Iberian Peninsula, especially Andalucia, had become a refuge for plants as well as humans.
-Further north, beyond the Sierra Morena, the Meseta, was an inhospitable plateau of tundra - fauna and flora.
-These conditions were replicated in the Sierras that traverse Andalucia until, at altitude, ice and snow took over.
+Further north, beyond the Sierra Morena mountain chain that forms the northern boundary of Andalucia, the Meseta, was an inhospitable plateau of tundra - fauna and flora.
+These conditions were replicated in the upper parts of the Sierras that traverse Andalucia until, at altitude, ice and snow took over.
 At lower altitudes, below the tundra type landscape, the species seen today in the high Sierras, grew down to sea level, Quercus ilex (holm oak), and Quercus suber (cork oak), Abies (fir) and Pinus nigra (European black pine).
 The Pinus nigra is now fairly rare.
 One still exists, along with other species that survived in the lower altitudes of Andalucia, in the high reaches of the Rio Gor, in Granada province.

 This somewhat bleak landscape was sometimes relieved.
 Many typically Mediterranean species managed to survive in isolated enclaves, for instance the olive tree, and elm, walnut and birch trees.
 Within those enclaves, red deer and ibex flourished along with the occasional stray reindeer from the Meseta.

 That however is not the full story.
-The zone in the north of the Iberian Peninsula, Cantabria, is classified as Euro-Siberian during this period, whilst the Mediterranean coast was Subtropical, creating widely diverse climatic and vegetation zones over a relatively short distance.
+The zone in the north of the Iberian Peninsula, Cantabria, is classified as Euro-Siberian during this period, whilst the Mediterranean coast was Subtropical, creating widely diverse climatic and vegetation zones over a relatively short distance from north to south.
 Temperature and humidity-wise, the ten millennia between 45 and 35kya was volatile.
-Grasses and trees, other than pine, colonised areas during clement periods whilst open woodland, parkland, wooded steppe and open steppe created a mosaic of landscapes that moved around the Peninsula according to the climate at that time and the altitude.
+Grasses and trees, including typical Mediterranean species, other than pine, colonised areas during clement periods whilst open woodland, parkland, wooded steppe and open steppe created a mosaic of landscapes that moved around the Peninsula according to the climate and the altitude.

 There is still controversy that evidence of a shared, more advanced technique for making stone tools, known as Châtelperronian (a technique between Neanderthal Mousterian technology and the modern human Aurignacian technology), suggests communication between the two groups took place about 40,000 years ago in the vicinity of Cova Foradada at Oliva in the Valencia region.
 Cova Foradado is also the site of the most complete Neanderthal skeleton found to date in the Iberian Peninsula in 2010 and a 37,000 year old eagle talon necklace.
 Work is progressing to date the skeleton.

-Archaeological evidence indicates that Neanderthals were living in the area, in ever decreasing numbers until about 28 kya.
+Archaeological evidence indicates that Neanderthals were living in the south of the Iberian Penisnsula, in ever decreasing numbers until about 28 kya.
 The evidence also suggests that the extreme southwest of the Iberian Peninsula, modern day Andalucia, became their last stronghold.
-The caves showing the latest evidence of a Neanderthal presence in the Iberian Peninsula are; Carihuela Cave in Granada province which is 100 kilometres inland on the northern flank of the Sierra Nevada, Zafarraya is 25 kilometres inland from the coast at Velez Malaga, Ardales cave is 55 kilometres from the coast at Malaga, Nerja and Gorham’s Cave are on the coast.
+The caves showing the latest evidence of a Neanderthal presence in the Iberian Peninsula are; Carihuela Cave in Granada province which is 100 kilometres inland on the northern flank of the Sierra Nevada, Zafarraya which is 25 kilometres inland from the coast at Velez Malaga, Ardales cave which is 55 kilometres from the coast at Malaga, Nerja in Malaga province and Gorham’s Cave on Gibraltar that are both on the coast.

 During the 12,000 years it took modern humans to trek through the Iberian Peninsula there were at least 9 climatic fluctuations, sudden colder snaps in an already chilly climate.
 From warmer peak to warmer peak, in some cases was less than 1000 years.
 The Neanderthal record disappears entirely, between 28 and 24 kya, coincident with a severe cold snap.

 During these colder periods, Neanderthals retreated south.
-As the weather became more clement modern humans, with their better child survival rate, hunting efficiency and social connections, moved into the vacated territory before the Neanderthals had built up enough numbers to move back to the areas they had abandoned.
+As the weather became more clement modern humans, with their better child survival rate, hunting efficiency and social connections, and ability to use technology to combat inclement weather, such as make more efficient, insulatory clothing, moved into the vacated territory before the Neanderthals had built up enough numbers to move back to the areas they had abandoned.
 Each time there was a cold snap, a little more territory would be lost, and dispersed bands of Neanderthals would become isolated in pockets separated by mountains, eroding their overall viability.
-Once established, it seems that modern man was capable of adapting to variations in climate.
+Once established, it seems that modern man was more capable of adapting to variations in climate.
+Interestingly, modern research is indicating that Neanderthals did sometimes live in the colder, northern parts of Europe during the cold snaps.
+Whether they were strictly temporary inhabitants making seasonal forays into colder areas, with a metabolism better able to cope with the cold, or permanent residents has not yet been ascertained.

 Ancient hunter gatherer populations are reckoned to require an average of 60 square kilometres per person.
 A band consisting of 12 – 30 individuals would need between 720 and 1,800 square kilometres.
 In favoured areas this would be a little less, in unfavourable areas, a little more.

-The hunter gatherer’s nirvana is a mixed landscape of wooded craggy high ground for game, valley sides for tubers, fruit and nuts, a river or an estuarine or coastal environment for fish and shellfish.
+The hunter gatherer’s nirvana is a mixed landscape of wooded craggy high ground for game, valley sides for tubers, fruit and nuts and a river or an estuarine or coastal environment for fish and shellfish.

-Areas favoured by Neanderthals would also be looked upon by modern man as good areas to be as they were all hunter gatherers.
-Modern man entering the Iberian Peninsula therefore had to absorb a greater concentration of Neanderthals into their ranks than elsewhere in Europe.
+Areas favoured by Neanderthals would also be looked upon by modern humans as good areas to be as they were all hunter gatherers.
+As the Neanderthals retreated to the southwest, even with a depleting population, their numbers became more concentrated into smaller areas creating more competition for dwindling resources and for the incoming modern humans.

-It may also have been that the hunter-gatherer ‘code of conduct’ applied as much to Neanderthals as it did to modern humans.
+The hunter-gatherer ‘code of conduct’ should also be taken into account because it applied as much to Neanderthals as it did to modern humans.
 This equalitarian, ‘help thy neighbour’ approach would help explain the lack of any archaeological evidence for conflict at this time and what appears, archaeologically, to have been a seamless transfer of ownership.

 These explanations could account for the perceived archaeological time delay between the last Neanderthal levels and evidence of the first modern human, particularly at sites such as Gorham’s Cave on Gibraltar.